d4rky-pl/stfu-extension/README.md

 ## Changelog

+- 2.3.1:
+  - Fix the logic deciding when to mute tabs, including when to evaluate whitelists/blacklists and what "keep muted state" means.
+This should fix the issue where tabs would not be muted or unmuted correctly compared to the previous version of the extension.
 - 2.3.0:
   - Fix context menu actions
   - There is a major change in the behaviour of the "Keep muted state of the opening tab" flag.
 Previously due to a